mobisummer/ms-monetize-sdk-demo/README.md

  ```

  ### Integrating Third Party Ad
- if you want intergrating `ping start`,you must add following code in your manifest
+ if you want intergrating `Ping Start`,you must add following code in your manifest
  ```java
     //component
      <provider